Congratulations to our 2018 Study Abroad Photo Contest winners!

 Honorable Mention: “Canopy Bridge Walk”

-Photographer: Ann Turcotte – Ghana UW Ghanaian Health & Food Systems: Human, Agricultural, & Environmental Health
+Photographer: Ann Turcotte – Ghana UW Health & Food Systems: Human, Agricultural & Environmental Health in Ghana

 Photo Location: Kakum National Park, Ghana